paliwalprat/event-api/README.md

 - **Use of Reactive Programming**: Reactive programming was used to implement the API, as it allows for efficient handling of asynchronous events and reduces the risk of blocking.

-- **Use of Lombok, Reactor Test, and JUnit**: Lombok was used to reduce boilerplate code in model classes, while Reactor Test and JUnit were used for testing.
+- **Use of Lombok, Reactor Test,  SLF4J logging and JUnit**: Lombok was used to reduce boilerplate code in model classes, while Reactor Test and JUnit were used for testing.